voxpelli/node-webmention-testpinger/README.md

 * [VoxPelli.com](http://voxpelli.com/2013/12/webmentions-for-static-pages/) by me, [Pelle Wessman](https://github.com/voxpelli/) (With an added &lt;base&gt; tag to resolve the avatar correctly)
 * Your site?
 Send a pull request with a copy of your WebMention page in the templates directory with the mention target set to "http://example.com/webmention/target/placeholder"

-## Usage
+## Usage on CLI

-First install the NPM-dependencies:
+First install from NPM:

     npm install -g webmention-testpinger